9 Best Blues Breaker Style Overdrive Pedals & Clones (2026 Edition)

-Are you looking for the best Blues Breaker style overdrive pedal?
+Searching for the best Blues Breaker style overdrive pedal?
+You’re in the right place.

-Maybe you’re looking for a pedal that offers that classic Blues Breaker tone but with more versatility.
-Or maybe you just don’t want to pay over $600 for an original Marshall Blues Breaker pedal.
+Maybe you want that classic Blues Breaker tone with a little more versatility.
+Or maybe you don’t want to drop over $600 on an original Marshall Blues Breaker.

-In this post, I’ll be comparing the best Blues Breaker style pedals and clones that I have tried and tested.
+In this post, I’m breaking down the best Blues Breaker style pedals and clones I’ve personally tried and tested.

 The best Marshall Blues Breaker style overdrive pedals